 Being organised and carefully planning your ECT induction programme will be key to a successful induction...

-- Engagement with the Early Career Framework (ECF) for all new starters from September 2021
+- Engagement with the Early Career Framework (ECF) for all new ECTs, new to starting induction from September 2021 onwards

 - Regular meetings (this may include a half-term review to discuss progress/objectives/targets)